alexrashed/eval_rest/README.md

 ```

 ## Branching
-This branch (test_prep) contains the base test code of evaluation part of the thesis.
-It does not contain any regression tests (as they would fail).
-The different test branches (rfmm_lvl*) contain the test code for the different REST Framework Maturity Model levels.
+This branch (rfmm_lvl3) contains the tests to check if the frameworks are compliant to the REST Framework Maturity Model level 3.
-This branch is the base branch for those branches.
 Any further details can be found in the thesis itself.